GaloRomero/galoromero.github.io/content/authors/admin/_index.md

 ## About Me

 <div style="text-align: justify;">

-My academic background, combined with five years of university experience, has allowed me to develop advanced technical skills and a rigorous analytical approach.
-I have been actively involved in several R&D projects, which has allowed me to work closely with high level research teams.
-I have also had the privilege of teaching a university course in statistical programming for 3 years, as well as being the coordinator responsible for several university level courses.
-This experience has not only deepened my knowledge, but has also honed my ability to communicate complex ideas clearly and effectively.
+My academic and professional training has enabled me to develop advanced technical skills and a rigorous analytical approach, which has been invaluable in my professional life.
+I have actively participated in various R&D projects, collaborating closely with high-level research teams.
+I have also had the privilege of teaching a university course in statistical programming for three years and serving as coordinator for several other university-level subjects.
+These experiences have deepened my knowledge and honed my ability to communicate complex ideas clearly and effectively.

 </div>